microsoft/BotFramework-WebChat/samples/03.speech/h.select-audio-input-device/README.md

 -  Click on microphone button
 -  Say "Tell me a story."
--  It should recognize as "Tell me a story."
+-  It should be recognized as "Tell me a story."

 # Code